SoloUnity/Aim-Improver/README.md

 # Aim Improver
-This was my first major project done baack in high school.
+This was my first major project done back in high school.
 Its funny because its bad.
 Its like aimlabs except its not because its like osu and it flashes a lot to confuse you.
 Made this in my free time to mess with some friends.
 Requires pygame to be installed.

 <div align="center">
   <img src="https://user-images.githubusercontent.com/77747704/149643959-f0f90db4-acdc-4742-a3d4-6355e1f498d0.png">